 Here in Australia one person was asking why our own leaders of the time have not had the blowtorch similarly applied to the belly in the wake of Chilcot.
 In a piece published on NEO the week after its release, James O’Neill, prominent human rights lawyer and commentator, observed that the then Prime Minister John Howard (whom George Bush risibly dubbed his “Man of Steel”), who made the decision to become part of that coalition, was still arguing it was the “right” decision taken on the basis of the “best available intelligence” at that time.

 O’Neill noted also that along with Howard (or “Bonzai” as he was ‘affectionately’ known Down Under — to wit: “Little Bush”), the present Aussie foreign minister Julie Bishop expressed similar views.
 This to be sure is the stock standard mantra for all belligerents in those rare moments when they feel compelled to provide some justification for taking their respective countries to war based on prefabricated intelligence.
-It was either that one, or the other supremely bogus, belated fallback talking point which said that, although there were no proven ties to terrorist groups and no WMDs after all, the world was a “better place” for having rid itself of Saddam, conveniently ignoring all those other brutal, godless, megalomaniacal U.S. client dictators past and present who were as bad if not much worse than him.
+It was either that one, or the other supremely bogus, belated fallback talking point which said that, although there were no proven ties to terrorist groups and no WMDs after all, the world was a “better place” for having rid itself of Saddam, conveniently ignoring all those other brutal, godless, megalomaniacal U.S. client dictators and depraved despots past and present who were as bad if not much worse than him.

 In his must read article, O’Neill doesn’t just include an informed insight into the myriad legalities of this decision and provide us a measure of the gravity of its future implications insofar as international law is concerned, such as on what basis it should be applied or might be enforced in the future.
 Along with showcasing the flawed and fraudulent processes all belligerents employed in reaching their respective decisions, he calls into question the very legitimacy, effectiveness and purpose of international legal principles and precepts in light of how they have played out in the post-9/11 geopolitical zeitgeist, and of course, how they continue to do so under President Obama.
 O’Neill drolly noted (his observation not just applicable to those to whom it was directed),